-We worked with architects Lifschutz Davidson Sandilands on the project for auctioneer Bonhams.
-Decades of piecemeal development around Haunch of Venison Yard off London’s New Bond Street were replaced by a four-storey, state-of-the-art facility.
+We worked with architect Lifschutz Davidson Sandilands on the project for auctioneer Bonhams.
+Decades of piecemeal development around Haunch of Venison Yard off London’s New Bond Street, were replaced by a four-storey, state-of-the-art facility.

-Two existing elements have been retained: the Grade II-listed Blenstock House at the site’s northern edge, plus a Victorian house on New Bond Street.
-The latter has been gutted to create a new atrium entrance.
+Two existing elements have been retained: the Grade II-listed Blenstock House at the site’s northern edge, plus a Victorian house on New Bond Street; the latter gutted to create a new atrium entrance.

 Phase 1 saw refurbishment of the 1,820 m² Blenstock House, providing temporary accommodation for those displaced by subsequent demolition of the other existing buildings.
 The final stage was Blenstock House’s further refurbishment as staff and services were transferred into the new building.

 Our biggest challenge was the scheme’s location directly above Crossrail’s Bond Street station box.
 This was constructed concurrently, necessitating constant liaison between both project teams.
 The effects of unloading the ground during demolition and subsequent reloading as the new building was constructed had to be modelled to demonstrate that the two projects would not impact detrimentally upon each other.

 With a basement level, three storeys of double-height sale rooms plus a further level of office space, the concrete-framed building could have resulted in unacceptably high loads imposed on the new station.
 We have optimised the structure to keep weight to a minimum while delivering the column-free spans required for the large auction spaces.